mapzen/ios/docs/index.md

 ## Components

-Our iOS SDK is being built using the following standalone libraries and services:
+Our iOS SDK is being built using the following standalone libraries and services from Mapzen:

 * **[Tangram ES](https://github.com/tangrams/tangram-es)** 2D and 3D map renderer using OpenGL ES
 * **[Pelias iOS SDK](https://github.com/pelias/pelias-ios-sdk)** Mapzen Search client for iOS